SamBhuj25/Laptop_Price/README.md

 # Solution ..
 * Easily know Any Laptops Approximate Price
-* Here User Easily Compare Price with different Comany Name And Laptop Specification
+* Easily Compare Price with different Comany Name And Laptop Specification

 # How to Use
 When User Enter his Dream Laptop Specifications :